Snowshill Manor and Garden

 A stable door and a woodburning stove make this pretty cottage perfect for a Cotswold country break.

-An open fire and low-beamed ceilings mean this getaway is packed with Cotswold charm.
+With low-beamed ceilings and original inglenook, this little cottage is packed with Cotswold charm.

 Snowshill is a place like no other: a world away from ordinary and the unconventional home of the eccentric Charles Wade.
 In an idyllic Cotswolds setting he used architectural and theatrical techniques to dramatic effect and produced an experience like no other.
 Snowshill is a place filled with colour and intrigue, a delight to the senses.